swatidantu/robocomp-blog-web/gsoc/2021/ideas/index.md

 For general questions about RoboComp please use: The [gitter chat](https://gitter.im/robocomp/robocomp).

-## TIPS
-If you want to contribute to Robocomp here are some tips:
-- Don't go in and ask what you can do.
-Only you know what skills you have and what you are interested in.
-Look at the [repositories](https://github.com/robocomp/) that depend on Robocomp.
-Look at their names and recent activity.
-Are you interested in any of thos with recent activity?
-Go in and take a look.
-- The [ideas](/web/gsoc/2020/ideas/) proposed in previous years for GSOC are a good source of inspiration and show you what the organization was interested in
-- The [posts](/web/gsoc/2020/posts/index) of other participants can give you an idea of the state in which some ideas were left in case you want to take them up again to make a proposal.
-- You can also see last year's [mentors](/web/gsoc/2020/ideas/#complete-list-of-mentors).
-This may change this year, but if you combine it with a look at the [latest commits](https://github.com/robocomp/robocomp/commits/development) from the most active Robocomp repositories you will be able to see what is being worked on right now in the organization.
-You will know who to ask about specific topics.

 ## LIST of IDEAS for GSoC 2021

 ### 1\. ___